Success on Twitter requires more than just keeping your message within the character limit.

 Best practices and tips for using Twitter

-Here are nine best practices and tips to help your business be successful on Twitter:
+Here are 12 best practices and tips to help your business be successful on Twitter:

 Because using social media the wrong way can backfire, it's important to gain a strong understanding of your business's brand and how you want to portray your company on social media before you start posting.
 Think about your company's values and how they translate to social media.
 For example, Wendy's has built a reputation for being snarky and on-trend on Twitter.

 "Your account needs to sound like a business that has a personality, not some app on autopilot, recycling content that's been beaten into the ground," said Maciej Fita, marketing manager at Brandignity.

 Ensure every tweet is valuable.
 This doesn't mean every tweet you post needs to go viral, but don't tweet for the sake of tweeting.
 Think about what you are accomplishing by posting a tweet.
 Are you promoting a product?
 Are you retweeting an industry peer to grow your relationship with them?
 Are you quoting a follower to boost engagement?
 Having a purpose for every tweet will help make your tweets meaningful, which can keep followers engaged.